PDE-Constrained Optimization Models and Pseudospectral Methods for Multiscale Particle Dynamics: Numerical Method for the Optimization Model

 As is standard, after discretization, in this case through the use of (mapped) Chebyshev pseudospectral points, the forward PDE(s) are converted into a system of ODEs.
 For example, the diffusion equation becomes

 where $\boldsymbol{\rho}$ is a vector of values of the solution at each of the Chebyshev points, and $D_2$ is the Chebyshev second-order differentiation matrix.
 In the interior of the domain, this can be solved using standard time-stepping solvers for ODEs.
 The challenge lies in imposing the correct spatial boundary conditions.
 One standard approach is to modify the matrix on the right hand side of \eqref{eq:DiscretizedDiffusion} so that the boundary conditions are automatically satisfied.
 This is known as `boundary-bordering'~\cite{B01}.
 For simple boundary conditions, such as homogenenous Dirichlet or (local) Neumann, such an approach is relatively straightforward.
-For example, for homogeneous Dirichlet conditions, assuming that the initial conditions satisfy the boundary conditions, it is sufficient to set the first and last rows and columns of $D_2$ to zero.
+For example, for homogeneous Dirichlet conditions, assuming that the initial conditions satisfy the boundary conditions, it is sufficient to set the rows and columns of $D_2$ that correspond to points on the boundary of the domain to zero.
 For homogeneous Neumann, there is a similar approach (see~\cite{T00}), which becomes more involved with more complex right-hand sides of the PDE.
 Another approach is to restrict the computation to interpolants (solutions) which satisfy the boundary conditions; we do not discuss this here as it is highly non-trivial for the non-linear, non-local problems that we are interested in.

 Here we take a more general approach.
 The imposition of spatial boundary conditions can be seen as extending the discretized system of ODEs to a system of differential--algebraic equations, where the discretized PDE is solved on the interior of the domain, and the boundary conditions correspond to algebraic equations.
-There are various numerical methods for solving such differential--algebraic equations, e.g.,~\cite{SEK99}.
+There are various numerical methods for solving such differential--algebraic equations, see e.g.,~\cite{SEK99} for a Runge--Kutta scheme with algebraic constraints, or~\cite{GP21} for a Newton--Krylov scheme which allows the inclusion of algebraic constraints alongside the PDE.
 The main advantage here is that the numerical method does not have to be explicitly adapted when one changes the boundary conditions; one simply has to specify different algebraic constraints that correspond to the boundary conditions.
 In fact, the 2DChebClass code automatically identifies the boundary of various geometries, allowing a simple implementation of this approach.